jasonumiker/eks-quickstart/README.md

 1. Run `pip install -r requirements.txt` to install the required Python bits of the CDK
 1. Run `export CDK_DEPLOY_REGION=ap-southeast-2` replacing ap-southeast-2 with your region of choice
 1. Run `export CDK_DEPLOY_ACCOUNT=123456789123` replacing 123456789123 with your AWS account number
+1. (Optional) If you want to make an existing IAM User or Role the cluster admin rather than creating a new one then edit `eks_cluster.py` and comment out the curernt cluster_admin_role and uncomment the one beneath it and fill in the ARN of the User/Role you'd like there.
 1. (Only required the first time you use the CDK in this account) Run `cdk bootstrap` to create the S3 bucket where it puts the CDK puts its artifacts
 1. (Only required the first time ES in VPC mode is used in this account) Run `aws iam create-service-linked-role --aws-service-name es.amazonaws.com`
 1. Run `cdk deploy --require-approval never`